benedict-yuen/Code-Sample/mitochondrial_genomics/README.md

 `sbatch 02_mitogenomics_novoplasty.sh CombinedReadsFile.gz Seed.fasta`

-## Notes & Limitations
+## Notes & Potential Improvements
-These scripts were designed for lucinid gill metagenome Illumina reads and for use on the GWDG HPC, and will need modifications for other data and HPCs
+These scripts were designed for lucinid gill metagenome Illumina reads and for use on the GWDG HPC, and will need modifications for other data and HPCs.
+The current mitogenomics workflow functions as intended, however, it was designed to be run on a small number of individual libraries.

+Bivalve mitochondrial genomes can be large, complex and require iterative analysis to produce the optimum results.
+I would undertake these steps to scale the analysis:
+- Use snakemake to automate the workflow, running MitoZ for different samples using different assemblers and kmer sizes
+- Leverage parallelization to run these samples simultaneously
+- Use a configuration file to define the assemblers and kmer combos
+- Aggregate and summarise the assembly results to report the best assembly for each sample

 ## Author & Contact
 Written by Benedict Yuen as part of the Eco-Evolutionary Interactions group at the Max Planck Institute for Marine Microbiology.
 Reach me at byuen@mpi-bremen.de.